Troissoeur

-A total experience of music, dance and poetry, centered around the mystical Persian poet Rumi.
+A mesmerizing music theatre performance, blending music, dance and poetry, all inspired by the mystical Persian poet Rumi.

 Tamala balances naturally between tradition and innovation, power and refinement, dream and reality, north and south.